rubenwardy/minetest_modding_book/en/chapters/environment.md

 ## Loading Blocks

-You can use `minetest.emerge_area` load map blocks.
+You can use `minetest.emerge_area` to load map blocks.
 Emerge area is asynchronous, meaning the the blocks won't be loaded instantly.
 Instead they will be loaded soon in the future, and the callback will be called each time.